BrunoBerisso/brunoberisso.github.io/_posts/2024-02-27-elixir_intro.markdown

 I'm freaking out at this point... this is what we are seeing

 1. That "Node.spawn_link()" call pushed the code in the "fn -> ..." clusure to the remote node.
 So it deployed the code by itself and returned a proces id
-2. The process id is not a "normal process id", if I try to get more info it just blow up saying "this process is remote"
+2. The process id is not a "normal process id", if I try to get more info it just blows up saying "this process is remote"
 3. After flushing the pending messages (not sure why that was needed) I got the expected response ":hello_there"
 4. The final ":ok" is the standard response message, whatever came before is payload

-So I went ahead and killed `playa@localhost`, I don't really like the beach, and try to send another message
+So I went ahead and killed `playa@localhost` and try to send another message

 {% highlight elixir %}
 iex(choso@localhost)6> send pid, {:say_hi, self()}